Michael Murphy (sculptor): Works

 Michael Murphy's work has been exhibited widely ranging from intimate gallery settings to large outdoor public installations.
 Murphy has shown exhibited alongside Shepard Fairey, Swoon and Ron English.
 His work has been featured in Time magazine, New York Magazine, ARK Magazine, American Artist Drawing Magazine, Uptown Magazine, Washington Life Magazine, Art for Obama, and Designing Obama.
-His works are held in private collections in Munich, London, Zurich, Los Angeles, Atlanta, New York City, Chicago, Cleveland and Washington, D.C.
+His works are held in private collections in Munich, London, Zürich, Los Angeles, Atlanta, New York City, Chicago, Cleveland and Washington, D.C.
 One of his pieces, Come Together, is currently touring with an art installation show known as "Point of View" hosted by Wonderspaces.

 Murphy creates every piece carefully considering the viewer and the experience they will have when seeing the piece.
 His large-scale installations "dominate the viewer's physical and mental space, captivating the critical thought process."
 His work at first looks like an unorganized composition of material, but when viewed from a proper angle, becomes a highly organized suspended three dimensional graphic image.
 Murphy's breadth of work ranges "from sound installations utilizing pools of water and live cellos to the incorporation of shadows as shading.
 Murphy's ability to think outside the box, and his technical skill to bring the concepts to fruition, make his work a fun, imaginative and accessible experience."